25 Things You Didn’t Know About Studying Medicine

 16. It’s common to stick yourself with contaminated needles

-While medical students are expected to take precautions during practical lessons, it’s common for a student to mistakenly get stuck by contaminated needle or any such accidents.
+While medical students are expected to take precautions during practical lessons, it’s common for a student to mistakenly get stuck by contaminated needles or any such accidents.

 17. If You’re in it for the Money, Prepare to be Disappointed

 Being a physician requires over 80 hours of work a week.
 You could work two weeks straight without a single day off.
-Considering how many hours you work, your pay check may not be coming out ahead.
-If you really want to do this, you need to have a passion for medicine and an insanely disciplined lifestyle.
+Considering how many hours you work, your paycheck may not be coming out ahead.
+If you want to do this, you need to have a passion for medicine and an insanely disciplined lifestyle.

 18. You will finally discover why doctors have terrible handwriting